kevinmicha/ANTIPASTI/docs/index.rst

 If you have already read our :doc:`paper<citing>`, you might want to proceed with the :doc:`installation` or the :doc:`Tutorial <tutorial/index>`.

+.. warning:: Please read the ``pathological`` list in any notebook to see which complexes have been excluded (more details can be found in the ANTIPASTI paper).

 Contributing
 ------------